What does it mean to be a volunteer? |

 - Sensitizing about the effects of alcohol on condom use.

-- Make free condoms available to everyone who wants. - Safe Valentine
+- Make free condoms available to everyone who wants. - Alive

 -